 All of the Boundary team are committed to creating an engaging, inspiring and purposeful curriculum, which motivates our children and develops them into life-long learners.
 Teachers present the children’s learning at the end of the topic in a variety of forms which include: floor-books, year group pages, assemblies and displays.

 Outside learning remains a key feature of the curriculum at Boundary.
 We are developing an allotment garden, outdoor area/access on each classroom, a Year 6 Pod and a wildlife and pond area.
 Children use these areas to further enhance their learning and teachers skillfully ensure outdoor learning is exciting and meaningful.
 This area is also soon to be used to deliver Forest School training.

 Boundary provides teaching of religious education for all children in accordance with the locally agreed syllabus and provides a daily act of collective worship (parents/carers have the right to withdraw their children from this).

-School offers lots of ICT equipment, custom built children’s kitchen and a large hall for PE.
-Children also use the ICT and library facilities at the ‘Blackpool City Learning Centre’, which is a short distance from our site.
+School offers lots of computing equipment, custom built children’s kitchen and a large hall for PE.
+Children also use the ICT and library facilities at the ‘@thegrange centre’, which is a short distance from our site.

 At Boundary, we teach phonics using a synthetic phonics programme to help children develop early literacy skills in reading and writing.
 We follow the structure of the DfES ‘letters and sounds’ document and also use resources from Jolly Phonics to support this.
 Jolly Phonics is a multi-sensory approach where each letter sound has an action and a song to go with it.
 The children will learn to write the letter and then blend the sounds together for reading and segment them for writing.